Award-bearing and Non-award-bearing Programmes

 At present, all SPCEPs of CUHK placed onto the HKQR are in full compliance with the ATS and QF credit policy.

-According to p.
-15 of CUHK Strategic Plan 2016-20, one of the goals under the strategic theme “Education” is “To serve the needs and demands of the community for lifelong education and continuing development” while one of the strategies is to “Redefine the role of the School of Continuing and Professional Studies to serve the needs of the ageing population and second career trends in Hong Kong.”
+In the last CUHK Strategic Plan 2016-20, one of the goals under the strategic theme “Education” is “To serve the needs and demands of the community for lifelong education and continuing development” while one of the strategies is to “Redefine the role of the School of Continuing and Professional Studies to serve the needs of the ageing population and second career trends in Hong Kong.”